-In addition to the basic operating modes, T2 may be configured as reload or capture register for timer T3.
+In addition to the basic operating modes, T2 and T4 may be configured as reload or capture register for timer T3.
 A timer used as capture or reload register is stopped.
-The contents of timer T3 is captured into T2 in response to a signal at the associated input pin (TxIN).
-Timer T3 is reloaded with the contents of T2, triggered either by an external signal or a selectable state transition of its toggle latch T3OTL.
+The contents of timer T3 is captured into T2 or T4 in response to a signal at the associated input pin (TxIN).
+Timer T3 is reloaded with the contents of T2 or T4, triggered either by an external signal or a selectable state transition of its toggle latch T3OTL.
+When both T2 and T4 are configured to alternately reload T3 on opposite state transitions of T3OTL with the low and high times of a PWM signal, this signal can be continuously generated without software intervention.